kasthuriChidambaram/UIAutomationWithPicoContainer/Readme.md

 # Selenium Cucumber Java Project
-This project automates the flight booking process on the MakeMyTrip website using Selenium, Cucumber, and Java.
+This project automates the flight booking process on the website using Selenium, Cucumber, and Java.
 The project supports dependency injection with PicoContainer, parallel execution, multiple browsers, and is integrated with Jenkins for CI/CD.

 # Project Setup
 ## Prerequisites